 Furthermore, women will often ask their husbands to provide her and the family space by temporarily residing somewhere else.

-The main reason to avoid this prospect is because opposing counsel can later charge you with abandoning the family.
+The main reason to avoid this prospect of moving out is because opposing counsel can later charge you with abandoning the family.

-If children are involved, leaving the home of your own accord can depict that remaining close to your children is not a priority for you.
+If children are involved, leaving the home on your own accord can depict that remaining close to your children is not a priority for you.